Solar Panels in Ogonnelloe, Co. Clare

 A system installed in Ogonnelloe today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Ogonnelloe
+Solar grants available in Ogonnelloe

 Homeowners in Ogonnelloe, Co.
 Clare can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.